At the beginning of a new year, many people think about resolutions for their personal health and fitness. But is your bank account just as healthy?

 More Financial Tips from Mercer Savings Bank

 Keep your finances looking good all year round with savings tips from Mercer Bank.
-Visit our blog to read more and get ideas for budgeting, managing your money, and spending smart.
+Visit our blog to read more and get ideas for budgeting, managing your money, and saving every day.